chinmayarvind23/AIvaluate/docs/Individual Logs/Aayush.md

   * #1: Working on front-end Login/logout design page
   * #2: Worked on the design video presentation
   * #3: Helped solve merge conflicts to merge the branch with the dockerized backend
-  * #4: Learning and Understanding React
-  * #5: Code review and merged the Frontend login pages to the development branch
+  * #4: Code review and merged the Frontend login pages to the development branch
-  * #7: Worked on frontend design Assignment frontend page
+  * #5: Worked on frontend design Assignment frontend page

 ### Progress Update (since 6/7/2024)
 <table>